DaBoiJason/DayZServerTool/README.md

 4. **Enable logging options**: Check the boxes for the desired logging options.

+5. **Enable Extra Parameters (Not recommended unless you know what you are doing)**: Allow for more launch params in the server executable (be cautious with the use of it).

+6. **Restart Timer**: Enable restart timer (later on I will implement for mpmission XLM managment).

+7. **Discord Webhook Integration**: Allowing for discord messages for start/restart (fully customisable).

+8. **Full Rcon Integration**: Rcon implementation into the tool for full managment of the server inside of the tool.

-5. **Save your profile**: Name your profile and click the save button to store the settings in a JSON file.
+9. **Save your profile**: Name your profile and click the save button to store the settings in a JSON file.

-6. **Start/Stop the server**: Use the respective buttons to start or stop the DayZ server process.
+10. **Start/Stop the server**: Use the respective buttons to start or stop the DayZ server process.

-7. **Refresh profiles**: You can refresh the list of profiles to load any new configurations you have saved.
+11. **Refresh profiles**: You can refresh the list of profiles to load any new configurations you have saved.

 ## Screenshot